 Intraregional migrants have had as their main destination the southern cone: Argentina, Chile and Brazil are the countries that attract the majority of migrants in the region, proceeding mainly from Andean countries and Paraguay.
-On the other hand, since Colombia began peace negotiations in 2016 and 2017 after five decades of conflict, and Venezuela’s social and economic outlook began worsening, many Colombians have returned to their country and a considerable number of Venezuelans (around 1.8 million) have migrated to Colombia.
+On the other hand, since Colombia began peace negotiations in 2016 and 2017 after five decades of conflict, and Venezuela’s social and economic outlook began worsening, many Colombians have returned to their country and a considerable number of Venezuelans migrated to Colombia.
 As of July 2021, 4.1 million refugees and migrants from the Bolivarian Republic of Venezuela were registered in South America, 43% of whom were in Colombia, followed by Peru with 830,000 and Chile with 455,500 (R4V, 2021).

 Over the last years, the number of immigrants in the region proceeding from other regions has increased significantly, with nationals from certain countries in Africa, Asia, North America, Central America, the Caribbean and Europe, representing 21% of total immigration (IOM, 2021).

 Among immigrants from Africa, new nationalities have been noted: Ethiopian, Somali, Eritrean, Nigerian, Congolese, and Egyptian, among others (IOM, 2017b).
 The majority of asylum seekers in Brazil come from Africa, in particular from Senegal, Nigeria, Ghana, and the Democratic Republic of Congo (ibid).
 The largest African community in the region is from Angola (ibid).
-Regarding migration from the Caribbean, in recent years, there has been an increase in the presence of nationals from the Dominican Republic, Haiti and Cuba in the region, some of which are transiting through Colombia to Panama through the Darien Gapen route to the United States.
+Regarding migration from the Caribbean, in recent years, there has been an increase in the presence of nationals from the Dominican Republic, Haiti and Cuba in the region, some of which are transiting through Colombia to Panama through the Darien Gapen route to the United States and Canada (IOM, 2020b).
 Furthermore, there has been a notable increase in residence permits, humanitarian visas and special amnesties issued through regular channels; the majority of them in Brazil, Chile, Argentina and Uruguay (IOM, 2017b).

 Extraregional emigration: South Americans abroad

 Emigration has a long history in South America and, over the last decades, it has increased because of social and economic deficiencies in countries within the region.
 After the financial crisis of 1999 in Ecuador, for instance, there was an important outflow of Ecuadorians to Spain according to data from the Spanish National Statistical Institute.
 Spain also receives a significant proportion of Venezuelan, Peruvian and Colombian migrants.
-Another traditional migratory pattern is the emigration of nationals from the region to North America (mainly including Brazilians, Venezuelans and Colombians to the United States).
+Another traditional migratory pattern is the emigration of nationals from the region to North America (mainly including Colombian, Peruvians, Brazilians and Venezuelans) (IOM, 2021).

 With regard to North America, data collected show that the United States is the most common intended country of destination in that region, chosen by 68 per cent of the migrants from South America.
 Mexico ranks second, being the intended destination for 14 per cent of migrants, whilst Canada is the third most preferred, being chosen by 7 per cent of migrants, according to a recent report (IOM, 2020).